-PSA Laboratory will strive to supply you with the best quality, American made laboratory materials for whatever your needs may be.
-Because of their simplistic repair, availability of materials, and general ease of use edge grain maple (butcher block) countertops are extremely cost effective for labs.
+PSA Laboratory will strive to supply you with the best quality, American-made laboratory materials for whatever your needs may be.
+Because of their simplistic repair, availability of materials, and general ease of use butcher block countertops are extremely cost effective for labs.

 When you work with PSA Laboratory Furniture, our team will assist you from the initial design phase all the way to furniture and countertop installation.
 Contact us today for more information on expanding your lab with new countertops and equipment.